7und3dpy/enterprise-infrastructure-lab/docs/architecture-overview.md

 # Architecture Overview

 ## Project Context
-The BinCorp Enterprise Infrastructure Lab simulates the IT environment of a building management and office leasing company.
+The Samsung Enterprise Infrastructure Lab simulates the IT environment of a building management and office leasing company.
 The architecture combines identity services, internal business services, remote access, web filtering, intrusion detection, and centralized monitoring in one virtualized environment.

 The design goal is to reflect an enterprise-style infrastructure while remaining practical to deploy in a personal lab.